Pilotcore Insights

 Read on to find out more about these two distinct file storage solutions.

-Amazon EFS offers multiple storage classes: Standard, Standard-Infrequent Access (Standard-IA), EFS Archive, One Zone, and One Zone-Infrequent Access (One Zone-IA).
+Amazon EFS provides multiple storage classes: Standard, Standard-Infrequent Access (Standard-IA), EFS Archive, One Zone, and One Zone-Infrequent Access (One Zone-IA).

 These classes help you balance durability, access latency, and cost depending on how frequently files are read and how resilient the workload needs to be.